Thailand Driving Advice and Car Hire Info

 Thailand Car Rental –

-Sixt, Hertz, Europcar, National, Budget,Avis, have branches here.Also usually features on Car rental broker sites such as Argus Car Hire and Web discount sites such as LastMinute.com
+Sixt, Hertz, Europcar, National, Budget,Avis, have branches here.Also usually features on Car rental broker sites and Web discount sites such as LastMinute.com

 Thailand Self Drive Rules